 How Much Coverage Do I Need?

 Almost every state requires you to buy a minimum amount of liability coverage.
-Chances are that you will need more liability insurance than the state requires because accidents cost more than the minimum limits.
-If you're found legally responsible for bills that are more than your insurance covers, you will have to pay the difference out of your own pocket.
+But you may need more liability insurance than your state requires because accidents cost more than the minimum limits.
+If you're found legally responsible for bills that are more than your insurance covers, you will have to pay the difference out of your pocket.
 These costs could wipe you out!

 In addition to liability coverage, consider buying collision and comprehensive coverage.
 You don't decide how much to buy.
 Your coverage reflects the market value of your car and the cost of repairing it.

 Decide on a deductible-the amount of money you pay on a claim before the insurance company reimburses you.
 Typically, deductibles are $500 or $1,000; the higher your deductible, the lower your premium.

 For additional questions on your current coverage, and to determine how much you need, talk to your AFI representative.